Process and methods

 Depending on the type of review questions, the PICO framework may be appropriate but other frameworks can be used.

-When a topic includes review questions on service delivery, approaches described in chapter 7 and appendix A may be used.
+When a topic includes review questions on service delivery, approaches described in the chapter on incorporating economic evaluation and appendix A on service delivery – developing review questions, evidence reviews and synthesis may be used.
 Such methods should be agreed with NICE staff with responsibility for quality assurance and should be clearly documented in the guideline.

 Epidemiological reviews describe the problem under investigation and can be used to inform other review questions.
 For example, an epidemiological review of incidence or prevalence of a condition would provide baseline data for further evidence synthesis, an epidemiological review of accidents would provide information on the most common accidents, as well as morbidity and mortality statistics, and data on inequalities in the impact of accidents.